giuseppeg/giuseppeg.github.com/_posts/2019-10-11-github-sponsors-oss-sustainability.md

 ### Getting Hired

 There are companies that use and produce Open Source Software all the time.
-An example are ZEIT or Gatsby.
+An example are Vercel or Gatsby.
 Getting a job at such companies could potentially mean that you wouldn't have to work on OSS in your spare time anymore.

 ### Crowdfunding